 Chicken wings make a great snack for game day parties or tailgating, but they also make a terrific everyday main dish.

-Take a look at these recipes that are prepared in the slow cooker or slow baked in the oven for an easy meal.
+Take a look at these recipes that are prepared in the slow cooker or baked slowly in the oven for an easy meal.
 Make one or all four of these sauces to serve with them.
 If you make chicken wings as an entree, add fries or roasted potatoes and your favorite vegetable salad.
-Classic slaw and broccoli salad are excellent options or serve them with a variety of raw vegetables.
-Celery sticks, sliced cucumbers, and carrot sticks are great with spicy wings.
+Classic slaw and broccoli salad are excellent options or serve the wings with a variety of raw vegetables.
+Celery sticks, sliced cucumbers, and carrot sticks are especially great with spicy wings.

 Do not forget your favorite dipping sauces and supply plenty of napkins.